SearchWP Blog

 Limiting searches to certain types of posts on your site brings many advantages.

-The main of them is it allows you to deliver more relevant search results to your visitors, making their user experience better.
+One of them is it allows you to deliver more relevant search results to your visitors, making their user experience better.

 For example, if you run a cooking blog, you can limit the search on your site to only recipes to make it easier to browse your site.